LBHackney-IT/Infrastructure-Playbook/docs/account_provisioning.md

 title: Account provisioning
 ---
 ## Introduction
-AWS accounts are provisioned by the Cloud Engineering team; please request an account via the DM or in #ask-devops on Slack.
+AWS accounts are provisioned by the Cloud Engineering team; request an account by emailing cloudsupport[at]hackney[dot]gov[dot]uk.
 We are trying to actively reduce the nmumber of accounts we have, so please do not assume that your application will get its own account.

 ### Principles
 1. We have three Organisational Units, mapped to the Software Development Lifecycle: